adligo/tests4ts_example.ts.adligo.org/README.md

 # tests4ts_example.ts.adligo.org
-This is a simple example project that showcases tests4ts.ts.adligo.org in the usual way with out slink and fab.
+This project contains a number of sub folders that illustrate various ways to use Adligo's tests4ts.ts.adligo.org TypeScript Testing library.

+## Prerequesites for all Sub-Projects;

 First everything Adligo is done in GitBash so install that;